irlnathan/s-assoc-docs/associations2.md

 }]
 ```

-With our models defined, attributes configured, and some initial data created, it's time to address associations.
+With our _models_ defined, _attributes_ configured, and some _records_ created, it's time to address associations.

 <!--                       -->
 <!-- Start of Associations -->